hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 multi-tree scheme with a variable number of levels, and hence, variable length signatures.

-In addition to departing quite significantly from the current S-HBS specifications and [SP-800-208], this approach has a number of significant challenges on both the engineering and operational fronts.
+In addition to departing quite significantly from the current Stateful HBS specifications and [SP-800-208], this approach has a number of significant challenges on both the engineering and operational fronts.
 Firstly, the variable length nature of the signature can lead to variable length